A college education is valuable. However, how do we value a college education so we can feel better about spending so much time and money on collegee?

 Decision: Attending W&M was a no brainer and is still a no brainer for in-state students where tuition and fees total $7,700 a year.
 You should be able to get a $30,800 a year job if you get a full-time job today.
 If we were to just look at W&M’s tuition of $5,400 a year, then getting a $21,600 a year job should be relatively easy.

-Example #2: Boston University tuition is currently $43,000 a year.
-The total tuition cost over four years is at least $172,000.
-The probability of landing a $172,000 full-time job right out of BU is probably less than 0.1%.
+Boston University tuition is currently $53,000 a year.
+The total tuition cost over four years is at least $212,000.
+The probability of landing a $212,000 full-time job right out of BU is probably less than 0.1%.
 But as Jim Carrey says in Dumb and Dumber, “So you’re telling me there’s a chance?
 Yeah!”

 Decision: It’s probably not a good idea to go to Boston University without scholarships unless your family has a lot of money.
+AOC went to Boston University potentially because she is richer than she makes herself out to be.
 Consider U. Mass, Harvard or MIT instead if you must go private in Boston.

 Decision: UoM is one of the top five state schools in the country with an enormous alumni base.
 Finding a $82,000 a year job is possible nowadays in tech, internet, banking, and management consulting if you are a top student.
 Green light, even though that’s a Michigan State color.